- City Manager's Office

-Poway now has a citywide tip line for residents to report safety concerns.
-With the goal of helping law enforcement prevent tragedies, Poway ALERT (855-56-ALERT) is accessible 24-hours for residents to call if they are concerned someone they know may be planning an act of violence or may be a danger to themselves or others.
+Poway has a citywide tip line for residents to report safety concerns.
+With the goal of helping law enforcement prevent tragedies, Poway ALERT (855-562-5378) is accessible 24-hours for residents to call if they are concerned someone they know may be planning an act of violence or may be a danger to themselves or others.

 Studies have found that in virtually every mass casualty incident the perpetrator displayed behavioral warning signs prior to their attacks that were noted by family, friends and others, but went unreported.

-“If law enforcement had been alerted, lives could have possibly been saved,” said Mayor Vaus.
+“If law enforcement had been alerted, lives could have possibly been saved,” said Mayor Steve Vaus.
 “It is not enough just to remind people, ‘see something, say something.’
 Poway ALERT gives them that place to say something – and to do so anonymously if needed – because if warning signs go unreported, tragedy may follow.”

 Messages to the tip line will be immediately forwarded to the Sheriff’s Department and addressed as appropriate.